A Minneapolis queer couple watches as their church, pastor have their credentials stripped | City Pages

-A queer couple watches as their beloved Minneapolis church, pastor are excommunicated
+A queer couple watch as their beloved Minneapolis church, pastor are excommunicated

 There was just one small snag.
-Their church – the place where they met, where they had so many friends and memories – is part of the Evangelical Covenant Church (ECC).
+Their church—the place where they met, where they had so many friends and memorie—is part of the Evangelical Covenant Church (ECC).
 It’s a strain of Christianity that describes itself as “traditional, but not rigid.”
 Yet one thing the ECC isn’t exactly cool with is same-sex relationships.
 Its standard is “heterosexual marriage, faithfulness within marriage, and abstinence outside of marriage.”

 Heather and Lisa didn’t want to make trouble for their church or their pastor, so they got married at a nearby brewery.
 The church band leader, a close friend, did the honors.
 After what Heather describes as a “magical” day, they set off on a honeymoon in the Pacific Northwest as happily married wives.